nagaraju274/studio/README.md

 2. Go to **Authentication** > **Settings** > **Authorized domains**.
 3. Click **Add domain** and add the following:
     *   `localhost` (for local development).
-    *   Your deployed application's domain (e.g., `your-project-id.web.app`) once you deploy it.
+    *   Your deployed application's domain (e.g., `your-project-id.web.app` or `your-project-id.apphosting.dev`) once you deploy it.

 ### 5. Run the Development Server